MeenalAgarwal4419/Practise-Code/README.md

 This project is under constant development and maintenance.

 **Features**
-Easy installation
+1.Easy installation
-No management required for tiny URLs.
+2.No management required for tiny URLs.
-Easy to use.
+3.Easy to use.

 **Requirements**
 Python (2.7 or above)